krnwonseungee/p2-guide/learning-competencies/week-4-lc.md

 * Change basic CSS appearance: colors, widths, padding, margin
 * style CSS inputs
 * position elements using fixed positioning

-###HTML Forms
+* Implement fonts and typographic styling in CSS
+* Use CSS psuedo-classes to create dynamic behavior (like :hover)

+### HTML

+* Use the DOM to access and modify HTML elements

+### Request / Response Cycle

+* map the flow of data through a web application
+* describe where rendering occurs in the stack request cycle
 * use URL parameters to pass data into a server application
 * use form controls to pass data into a server application
 * use ruby flow control to change server response
 * use redirect

-### Request / Response Cycle

-* map the flow of data through a web application
-* describe where rendering occurs in the stack request cycle

 ### Web Programming